p4 depot

 Working with remote depots

-If you are using remote depots, the machine that hosts the Perforce service (that is, the machine specified in P4PORT) is configured to permit your Helix Server application to read files from a different Perforce service.
-Remote depots are restricted to read-only access; Helix Server applications cannot add, edit, delete, or integrate files in the depots on the other servers.
+If you are using remote depots, the machine that hosts the Perforce service (that is, the machine specified in P4PORT) is configured to permit your Helix Core Server application to read files from a different Perforce service.
+Remote depots are restricted to read-only access; Helix Core Server applications cannot add, edit, delete, or integrate files in the depots on the other servers.
 For more information about remote depots, see the Helix Core Server Administrator Guide.

-Remote depots are accessed by a virtual user named remote (or, if configured, by the service user configured for the service that originates the request), and by default, all files on any Helix Server installation can be accessed remotely.
+Remote depots are accessed by a virtual user named remote (or, if configured, by the service user configured for the service that originates the request), and by default, all files on any Helix Core Server installation can be accessed remotely.
 To limit or eliminate remote access to a particular server, use p4 protect to set permissions for user remote (or the accessing site’s service user) on that server.

 For example, to eliminate remote access to all files in all depots on a particular server, set the following permission on that server: